AbiVarsanP/Crickz/QUICKSTART.md

 ## 🎉 You're Ready!

-Start playing Crickz and challenge your friends! 🏏
+Start playing Cricktz and challenge your friends! 🏏